-- Location: Dubai

-- Expected Completion Year: 2013

-- Attributable Project Area: Approximately 102,000 m (100%)

-• The Lamar Towers, which consists of two towers and a podium building, is located in Jeddah on the Red Sea.
+Project Name, Location, Expected Completion Year, and Attributable Project Area(1) Project Description No. 24 Sportarena Allmend Luzern The Sportarena Allmend Luzern consists of a stadium, a gymnasium and two residential Location: Luzern, Switzerland buildings.
+Expected Completion Year: 2011 In this project, we will apply double insulated energy-saving unitized glass curtain walls to the Attributable Project Area: Approximately two residential buildings and the gymnasium and $33,000 \text{ m}^2 (100\%)$ will apply stick curtain walls to the stadium.
+25 Lamar Towers The Lamar Towers, which consists of two towers and a podium building, is located in Jeddah on Location: Jeddah, Saudi Arabia the Red Sea.
 With a height of approximately 322 meters, it is the tallest building in Jeddah.

-- For the two towers, we will apply glass curtain walls in three different colors with multiple V-shaped plane design.
+Expected Completion Year: 2012 For the two towers, we will apply glass curtain Attributable Project Area: Approximately walls in three different colors with multiple 180,000 m2 (100%) V-shaped plane design.
 For the podium building, we will apply arched and plane glass curtain walls, granite and GRC panel curtain walls.
-LED lights are built in the decorative bars of the curtain wall units to achieve various lighting effects. - The Cleveland Clinic Abu Dhabi is located in Sowwah Island, with a height of approximately 124.5 meters, a length of 240 meters and a width of 268.8 meters.
-It consists of eight buildings. - For Patient Tower, Swing Building and ICU Building, we will apply double-skin curtain wall system.
-For the other five buildings, we will primarily apply stick glass walls, fire stop curtain walls, U-shaped glass curtain walls, point-fixing skylights and motor-controlled glass louver systems. - The Pentominium Tower, with a height of approximately 521.23 meters, is the tallest residential building in the world. - In this project, we applied semi-hidden unitized curtain wall systems, stone curtain walls and glass railings systems. - The Pentominium Tower received several 2007 CNBC Arabian Property Awards namely Best Apartment, Best Development, Best Architecture, Best Property, and Best High-Rise Architecture.
+LED lights are built in the decorative bars of the curtain wall units to achieve various lighting effects.
+26 Cleveland Clinic Abu Dhabi The Cleveland Clinic Abu Dhabi is located in Sowwah Island, with a height of approximately Location: Abu Dhabi 124.5 meters, a length of 240 meters and a width of 268.8 meters.
+It consists of eight buildings.
+Expected Completion Year: 2012 For Patient Tower, Swing Building and ICU Attributable Project Area: Approximately Building, we will apply double-skin curtain wall 98,476 m2 (46.3%) system.
+For the other five buildings, we will primarily apply stick glass walls, fire stop curtain walls, U-shaped glass curtain walls, point-fixing skylights and motor-controlled glass louver systems.

-No. and Attributable Project Area (1) Project Description 28 Keangnam Hanoi Landmark Tower • The Keangnam Hanoi Landmark Tower is a landmark in Hanoi consisting of an office • Location: Hanoi, Vietnam building and two apartment buildings, with a maximum height of 329 meters. • Time of Completion: 2011 • Attributable Project Area: Approximately 95,000 m (100%) • In this project, we applied glass curtain walls to the office building and frame-supporting glass curtain walls to the two apartment buildings.
+No. Project Name, Location, Expected Completion Year, and Attributable Project Area (1) Project Description 27 Pentominium Tower • The Pentominium Tower, with a height of approximately 521.23 meters, is the tallest • Location: Dubai residential building in the world. • Expected Completion Year: 2013 • In this project, we applied semi-hidden unitized curtain wall systems, stone curtain walls and • Attributable Project Area: Approximately 102,000 m 2 (100%) glass railings systems.
+The Pentominium Tower received several 2007 CNBC Arabian Property Awards namely Best Apartment, Best Development, Best Architecture, Best Property, and Best High-Rise Architecture.
+28 Keangnam Hanoi Landmark Tower • The Keangnam Hanoi Landmark Tower is a landmark in Hanoi consisting of an office • Location: Hanoi, Vietnam building and two apartment buildings, with a maximum height of 329 meters. • Time of Completion: 2011 • Attributable Project Area: Approximately 95,000 m 2 (100%) • In this project, we applied glass curtain walls to the office building and frame-supporting glass curtain walls to the two apartment buildings.